 The short answer: probably not anytime soon.
 I know that’s not the most exciting answer, but here’s why I say that:

-- Lawmakers Haven’t Focused on Online Casinos: The gambling bills we’ve seen have mostly been about sports betting and commercial casinos.
+- Lawmakers Haven’t Focused on Online Casinos: The gambling bills we’ve seen introduced in the past few years have mostly been about sports betting and commercial casinos.
 Even those haven’t made it through, so online casinos are even further down the list.

 - The Alabama Constitution Bans Most Gambling: Legalizing casinos would require an amendment, which means approval from both the legislature and voters.
 That’s a tough hill to climb.